Syndicated loan: meaning, advantages, disadvantages and more

 Syndicated loans may carry higher fees and interest rates than other types of loans, due to the added complexity and risk involved.

-However, syndicated loans may also offer more favorable terms than other types of loans, particularly for borrowers who are seeking large amounts of capital or complex financing arrangements.
+However, syndicated loans may also offer more favourable terms than other types of loans, particularly for borrowers who are seeking large amounts of capital or complex financing arrangements.

 Richard Okoroafor